Govan Community Project

 Giuseppe Conlon House

-Giuseppe Conlon House Giuseppe Conlon House (formerly London Catholic Worker) provide short term accommodation in a community house.
-We are not able to provide emergency shelter.
+Giuseppe Conlon House Giuseppe Conlon House (formerly London Catholic Worker) operate a night shelter and a community house for male asylum seekers and migrants with no recourse to public funds.
+It is run by a community of volunteers.
 Phone: 0208 348 8212 Email: [email protected] Website

 One Roof Leicester

-One Roof is a consortium of independent faith, community and voluntary sector organisations.
+One Roof Leicester is a consortium of independent faith, community and voluntary sector organisations.
 We provide support and accommodation to the homeless, refugees, asylum seekers and the destitute in Leicester.
-Phone: 0116 44 22 007 Email: [email protected] Website / Facebook
+Phone: 0300 102 0068 Email: [email protected] Website / Facebook